Pier-Two/Lantern.Discv5/USAGE.md

 # Usage Documentation

-This document provides guidance on how to use the Lantern.Discv5 library.
+This document provides guidance on how to use the Lantern.Discv5 library in a C# project.

 ## General Usage